LaGauffre/BLOCKASTICS/README.md

 ## Advanced Topics in Applied Probability at UC, Santa Barbara

-I taught a graduate class during spring 2022 (ten weeks) in the PSTAT department at UC, Santa Barbara.
+I taught a graduate class during spring quarter 2022 (ten weeks) in the PSTAT department at UC, Santa Barbara.
 Here are the [lecture notes](/lecture_notes/main_lecture_notes.pdf).

 *(Please note that it is a work in progress, I am planning to write a more comprehensive overview with additional references)*

 ## BFS summer school

-The material of this section is made of 3 45-50 minutes lectures covered during the first [Bachelier Finance Society summer school](https://www.bachelierfinance.org/09-2021) that took place on September 2021.
+The material of this section is made of 3 45-50 minutes lectures covered during the first [Bachelier Finance Society summer school](https://www.bachelierfinance.org/09-2021) that took place in September 2021.

 <!-- <details>
 <summary> 1.
 Blockchain concepts</summary>